MinamiMunakata/WakeMeApp/README.md

 - Track the last-seen status.
 - Create an account with Email and Password.
 - Facebook login.
 - Configure your profile.
-(Name/ Profile picture/ Email/ Password)
+(Name/ Email/ Password)
+- Upload a profile picture from a device.
 - Search for friends by Email.
+- Send a notification to a backgrounded app when it gets a new message.
+- Reset a password.

 ## Specification